samselikoff/samselikoff.com/tutorials/intro-to-d3-big-data.md

 date: February 24, 2014
 ---

 [D3.js](http://www.d3js.org) is a JavaScript library used to create interactive visualizations in the browser.
-This tutorial discusses some motivations for learning D3, presents a brief introduction to the library, and concludes with thoughts on big data.
+This tutorial discusses some motivations for learning D3, presents a brief introduction to the library, and concludes with some thoughts on big data.

 1. [Why data vis?](#why-data-vis)
   - [What's D3?](#whats-d3)